 It was first suggested this must occur because people use their own behaviour as a cue to their internal attitudes.
 Since they were not pressured externally into agreeing, the person unconsciously infers their acquiescence is due to a positive attitude towards the asker or the issue.

-The effect seems to hold even when the second request is a completely different type, or when made by a different person.
+This effect, however, seems to hold even when the second request is of a completely different type, or when made by a different person.
 Given this, it was thought that perhaps the first “yes” changes the individual’s own disposition towards saying yes to things in general (“I am clearly such a yes man”).

 On the flip side, if you ask for something outrageously large that a person would never agree to, you actually raise your chances of agreement to a second smaller request.
 This may also be a form of reciprocity effect: the person being asked is compelled to make a compromise, in response to the asker making a concession.